Welcome to the era of the digital audit

 Evan brings over 10 years of accounting and auditing experience with emphasis in audit data and audit risk.
 Beyond being a former practitioner, he has held past roles at the National Office level, was on the task force for the AICPA Audit Data Analytics Guide and on the Board of Examiners for the CPA exam.
 This experience provides him with the relevant context to ensure Inflo is aligned with auditing standards, firm methodologies and the skills CPAs require in the future.

 Want to hear more from Evan?
-Then join him on Thursday, September 23 for the Inflo and BDO Live Webcast: Getting ready to adopt Digital Audit technology.
+Then join him on for this On Demand Inflo and BDO Webcast: Getting ready to adopt Digital Audit technology.
 During this session, you’ll discover best practices for technology adoption and implementation for your firm.